fragmede/fragmede.github.io/_posts/2015-11-07-ubuntu-kernel-ppa.markdown

     fakeroot debian/rules clean

 The next command fires up $EDITOR with some prepared text that we need to edit.
+The kernel, being the kernel, has a hack so the version number actually part of package name: linux-image-4.2.0-16-generic is the actual package name, with a version number of '4.2.0-16.19'.
+In order to be compatible with this hack, our custom version has to comply with debian package naming convention.
+Theres a bunch of bogus ABI check stuff (it doesn't *really* check the ABI) that I got tired of trying to work around, so for now just reuse the same version number.

-Edit the version number to include ~branch-slug and change UNRELEASED to your Ubuntu codename (in this case, wily).
-I don't know about the urgency field, so I set it to 'low'.
+Edit the version number to be the same, and change 'UNRELEASED' to your Ubuntu codename (in this case, wily). urgency doesn't do much so I set it to 'low' (has a minor effect on the PPA build priority).
 After the asterisk, put a short description of the changes.

     dch

-Then, because the kernel is always special, we copy the changelog:
+Then, because the kernel is special, we copy the changelog:

     cp debian/changelog debian.master/changelog

+You want the two changelog files to match, but the tools aren't polished enough to assert that they're the same.
+If they don't match, then you'll only find out hours later when some aspect of the PPA process fails relating to package versions.
+(I didn't try making it a sym/hard link, so that might work.)

 Next, build the source package, substituting in your key.
 (Use `gpg --list-secret-keys | head -3 | tail -1 | sed 's/^[^/]*\/\([^ ]*\) .*$/\1/'` to get it.)
 This assumes you have already setup your GPG key for launchpad.